Adaptive In-Context Learning with Large Language Models for Bundle Generation: Introduction

-Our major contributions are three-fold. \textbf{(1)} To the best of our knowledge, we are the first to propose simultaneously generating personalized bundles and inferring underlying intents from user sessions.
-As such, the generated bundles are more intelligible and aligned with users' actual needs. \textbf{(2)} We design the DICL paradigm to guide ChatGPT to accomplish our defined tasks.
-It can create multiple, personalized, and intelligible bundles with dynamic sizes given any user session.
-Furthermore, the inferred intents can benefit other downstream tasks, such as crafting appealing bundle names. \textbf{(3)} We conduct experiments on three public datasets.
-Our results show that DICL surpasses baselines by over 5.11\% on the bundle generation task.
-Meanwhile, the inferred intents are of high quality, comparable to or even exceeding those annotated by humans.
+Our contributions are three-fold. \textbf{First}, we propose a new research question to perform two interrelated tasks, i.e., bundle generation and intent inference, based on user sessions.
+As such, the generated bundles are more intelligible and aligned with users' actual needs. \textbf{Second}, we design a novel adaptive in-context learning paradigm for our defined tasks, which enables LLMs to seek tailored lessons from neighbor sessions as demonstrations.
+To achieve this, we devise step-by-step strategies evolving from mutual self-correction (self-supervision) to adaptive auto-feedback (auto external-supervision), and finally rules summarization (self-supervision).
+This is a novel idea in the context of using LLMs for recommendation. \textbf{Lastly}, we conduct experiments on three public datasets.
+The results show that AICL surpasses baselines on the bundle generation task, and the inferred intents are of high quality, comparable to or even exceeding those annotated by humans.